-To reduce the development of drug-resistant bacteria and maintain the effectiveness of Metronidazole tablets, USP and other antibacterial drugs, Metronidazole tablets, USP should be used only to treat or prevent infections that are proven or strongly suspected to be caused by bacteria.
+To reduce the development of drug-resistant bacteria and maintain the effectiveness of Metronidazole and other antibacterial drugs, Metronidazole should be used only to treat or prevent infections that are proven or strongly suspected to be caused by bacteria.

 Metronidazole has been shown to be carcinogenic in mice and rats (see PRECAUTIONS).
 Unnecessary use of the drug should be avoided.
 Its use should be reserved for the conditions described in the INDICATIONS AND USAGE section below.

-Metronidazole 250 mg and 500 mg tablets, USP, for oral administration, contain the inactive ingredients: colloidal silicon dioxide, hydroxypropyl cellulose, lactose (anhydrous), microcrystalline cellulose, sodium starch glycolate, and stearic acid.
+Metronidazole tablets USP contain 250 mg or 500 mg of Metronidazole USP.
+Inactive ingredients include colloidal silicon dioxide, hydroxypropyl cellulose, microcrystalline cellulose, pregelatinized starch (maize), sodium starch glycolate, and stearic acid.

 Metronidazole - Clinical Pharmacology

 Disposition of Metronidazole in the body is similar for both oral and intravenous dosage forms.
 Following oral administration, Metronidazole is well absorbed, with peak plasma concentrations occurring between one and two hours after administration.

 Plasma concentrations of Metronidazole are proportional to the administered dose.
 Oral administration of 250 mg, 500 mg, or 2,000 mg produced peak plasma concentrations of 6 mcg/mL, 12 mcg/mL, and 40 mcg/mL, respectively.
 Studies reveal no significant bioavailability differences between males and females; however, because of weight differences, the resulting plasma levels in males are generally lower.